 Maharashtra elections: BJP releases 4th list of 7 candidates, Khadse's daughter makes the cut

 Mumbai, Oct 04: The BJP on Friday released a list of seven candidates for the Maharashtra Assembly elections 2019.
-The list has names of Sunil Rane who would contest from Borivalli, Mumbai, Rahul Narvekar from Colaba, and senior BJP leader Ekhnath Khadse's daughter Rohini Khadse from Muktainagar.
+The list has names of Sunil Rane who would contest from Borivalli, Mumbai, Rahul Narvekar from Colaba, and senior BJP leader Eknath Khadse's daughter Rohini Khadse from Muktainagar.

-Three lists and 143 candidates has already been announced.
+Three lists and 143 candidates have already been announced.
 Reports were doing rounds that senior leader Eknath Khadse was miffed with the party.
-Not candidate was named from his constituency Muktainagar in the three lists.
+No candidate was named from his constituency Muktainagar in the three lists.
 The seven-time MLA, a senior face among the Other Backward Classes (OBCs), was hopeful that either he or his daughter would be given a party ticket.

 If the party gives the AB form to Khadse's daughter, he will withdraw his nomination, a News 18 report had said.